 Adaptation Can Be A Challenging Process

-After spending any number of years as a homeschooled student, adapting to a structured environment such as college can be a bit of a challenge.
+After spending any number of years as a homeschooled student, adapting to a structured environment such as college can be a bit of a challenge for the first time.
 Since bullying can be as prevalent in some colleges as it is in high schools and middle schools, be prepared to deal with those who lack the ability to stifle comments about socialization.

 It’s also a fact that homeschooled students are free from the influence of those that have different moral principles or religious beliefs.
 However, in college, that will change quickly.
 That’s why proactive teaching, prior to the college years, is of the utmost importance.
 Making sure the student knows “why” certain things are bad or to be avoided can go much further than simply putting your foot down with a firm “No”.
 “But santify the Lord God in your hearts: and be ready always to give an answer to every man that asks you a reason of the hope that is in you with meekness and fear.”
 (1 Peter 3:15)